 - Recognize personal responsibility for continuous evaluation of progress toward the objectives set by the University and the ultimate responsibility for all academic choices.

 - Formulate social and academic goals in order to optimize life and career choices.

 - Become acquainted with the resources at PSU that can increase the likelihood of academic success and help with definition of long-term goals.
-These include The Bagley Center, Plymouth Academic Support Services (PASS), Office of Undergraduate Studies, the Undergraduate Advising Center, the Writing Center, the Math Activities Center, and the academic advisor.
+These include Plymouth Academic Support Services (PASS), Office of Undergraduate Studies, the Center for Student Success, the Writing Center and the academic advisor.